jeremiahbuddha/ekf/Readme.md

 and return the partials.
 Right now, partial calculation flow works like this:

 - Indicate desire to integrate by calling Motion::stepTo()
-- Motion::stepTo creates a vector called stateAndStm and passes it into OdeintHelper
+- Motion::stepTo creates a vector called stateAndStm that has the current state and STM value, and passes it into OdeintHelper
-- OdeintHelper creates a vector called accel, and loops over all actions and collects the accel values
-- OdeintHelper creates a vector called partials, and loops over all actions and collects the partial values.
-NOTE that the arrangement of the partials values in the partials vector is the same order they appear in the "activeAgents" vector.
+- OdeintHelper works iteratively with the integrator.
+Give the current state, it loops over all actions and collects the accel values.
+Given the current STM, it also loops over all the actions and gets the parameter partials.
+It compiles all the partials into an A matrix, and performs A * currentSTM to get the derivative of the STM.
-- OdeintHelper takes the accel and partials values and puts them returns them to the integrator at every time step.
+- OdeintHelper takes the accel and derivative of STM and puts them returns them to the integrator at every time step.

 Now I need to: